Your Northern Ireland Travel Blog Guide

 We have a whole blog dedicated to Van Morrison, where you can learn more about him and his music.

 This bar has been renowned as the most famous bar in Northern Ireland.
 It has been hailed as an outstanding example of a Victorian Gin Palace and one of the most recognised pubs.
 It has an incredible history that dates back to 1885.
 If there is ever a bar you need to stop by and have a drink in, it’s this place.

 We have a blog dedicated to other bars you need to visit in Northern Ireland for you to check out.

-These are just a few of things that Northern Ireland is famous for but there are many great famous attributes of this Country.
+These are just a few of the things that Northern Ireland is famous for but there are many great famous attributes of this Country.
 Maybe that’s something further for you to find out when you visit here.

 Your One-Stop Northern Irish Travel Guide

-I hope this Northern Ireland travel blog guide with help you to plan an incredible trip to Northern Ireland.
-This is my personal guide to the best places, attractions, things to do for you to add to your Northern Irish bucket list.
+I hope this Northern Ireland travel blog guide with help you plan an incredible trip to Northern Ireland.
+This is my personal guide to the best places, attractions, and things to do for you to add to your Northern Irish bucket list.

-What I haven’t covered here you’ll be sure to find somewhere in our site.
-There’s not much we haven’t covered when it comes to North of Ireland.
+What I haven’t covered here you’ll be sure to find somewhere on our site.
+There’s not much we haven’t covered when it comes to the North of Ireland.
 If you also want to see amazing videos of places around Northern Ireland, make sure to check out our YouTube Channel that’s filled with all that.